Profar, Phegley homer to lead A’s to 10th straight win

+OAKLAND, Calif. — The Oakland Athletics are riding the long ball to their longest winning streak in 13 years.

-OAKLAND, Calif. — Jurickson Profar and Josh Phegley homered off former Oakland starter Trevor Cahill and the Athletics rolled to their 10th straight win, 8-5 over the Los Angeles Angels on Monday.
+Matt Chapman homered for the third straight game, Jurickson Profar and Josh Phegley went deep off former Oakland starter Trevor Cahill, and the Athletics rolled to their 10th straight win, 8-5 over the Los Angeles Angels on Monday.

+“We’ve been playing our kind of baseball,” Chapman said.
+“This season kind of started slow for us.
+There have been some ups and downs and injuries. ...
+It just feels good to find ways to win.
+We haven’t let anything get us down and we keep rolling.”

 Profar tied the game with a two-run homer in the fourth against Cahill (2-5), and Phegley gave the A’s the lead for good with a leadoff shot in the fifth.
 Stephen Piscotty added a two-run single that inning to help Oakland to its first 10-game winning streak since 2006, with a caveat.